EVERYONE TELLS

 PREVIOUS: Disputes #1

-⬅“TALKING to the WALL” by DMT
+⬅“TALKING to the WALL” — Designed & created by DMT

 RECOVERY Awareness (cont)

 5. What did I notice about the other person (job, group, teacher….) from the very beginning that I promptly ignored?
+This Q. goes to the previous point.

-While we may not always know the specific characteristics of Narcissism, Emotional Abuse, Co-dependence, Victimhood…. we do get mental & emotional hints when something is off in the way we’re being treated.
-Do you have a feeling of discomfort, wondering “What the hey??”, not liking something they’re doing/not doing, afraid to upset or disagree, fear of losing them….. all the red flags we ignore so we don’t have to leave the PPT we’re attached to
+Do you have a feeling of discomfort, wondering “What the hey??”, not liking something they’re doing/not doing, afraid to upset or disagree, fear of alenating them….. all the red flags we ignore so we don’t have to leave the PPT we’re attached to

-6. What is my Enneagram, MBTI, numerology/ astrology charts.… vs. the other person’s – ie. how are we different & how are we similar?
+the other person’s – ie. how are we different & similar?

 (“EAST-WEST BUSINESS” by DMT ➡️)